stanford-oval/storm/README.md

 The interface for each module is defined in `knowledge_storm/interface.py`, while their implementations are instantiated in `knowledge_storm/storm_wiki/modules/*`.
 These modules can be customized according to your specific requirements (e.g., generating sections in bullet point format instead of full paragraphs).

-Please refer to the scripts in the [`examples`](examples) directory for concrete guidance on customizing the language model used in the pipeline.

 ## Replicate NAACL2024 result